Vidhya-Natarajan/WindPowerGreenHydrogen/readme.md

 Communicating between parent and child component
 Using Bootstrap along with React
 Using Basic Routing in React

 Live Application URL
 https://windpowergreenhydrogen.eu-gb.cf.appdomain.cloud
-This URL has the application deployed in
+This URL has the application deployed in IBM Cloud foundry

 Prerequisites
 Install Node JS